- Like

 6. Aloe Vera

 Known for its medicinal properties, aloe vera has fleshy, green leaves with toothed margins.
-Belonging to the arid regions, it is one of the hardy and drought-tolerant plants and thrives best in terracotta pots.
+It is really easy to maintain, which makes it one of the Best Plants for Terracotta Pots.

 7. Philodendron